 Some books have interactive elements, such as movies, diagrams, presentations, galleries, and 3D objects.
 To interact with a multimedia object, tap, swipe, or pinch it.
-To view an element full-screen, spread two fingers.
-When you finish, pinch to close it.
+To view an element full-screen, pinch open with two fingers.
+When you finish, pinch it closed.